alics/go-json-config/README.md

 var c Caching
 err = jsonconfig.Bind(&c, "Caching")
 ```
- In the following example, we can bind the services config in the configuration file to a slice
+ In the following example, we can bind the Services config in the configuration file to a slice

  ```Go
 type Service struct {